Home What to do in a natural disaster

 Emergency Plus

 It's never safe to drive through flood waters.
-Only travel when absolutely necessary and find a different route if the road is flooded.
+Only travel when absolutely necessary and find a way around if the road is flooded.

 • CASPA_Lightbulb